 You can use our mobile app for the same information and an event planner to help plan your visit prior to arrival.
 Search for 'QMUL' on your device's app store and download the app on iOS or Android platforms.

 The Open Days take place across our Mile End and Whitechapel campuses in the heart of east London, only minutes from central London.
-Find out more about traveling to QMUL.
+Find out more about travelling to Queen Mary.

 Most of our talks run on a first come-first seated basis so we encourage people to get to talk venues early.
 We usually run our talks a few times during the day but where talks may be oversubscribed, we might request that prospective students get priority over guests.
 Some of our talks for Medicine and Dentistry are ticketed.